-Support communities to innovate.

-What if young people developed the roles they wanted to see in their community?
 What if communities designed and ran their own mental health responses?

-What if towns were supporte to spend a decade reclaiming their mental wellbeing?
+What if towns were supported to spend a decade reclaiming their mental wellbeing?

-Launched in 2020, the Community Responders project set out to discover what South Australians want and need when it comes to mental health crises.
-Young people in Adelaide spent several months gathering insights from their communities to understand the mental health support they wanted and needed.
-They developed nine community roles and sets of conversation tools for organisations like schools, workplaces and sporting clubs.
-The work was led by TACSI and funded by the Fay Fuller Foundation.
+Launched in 2020, the Community

+Responders project set out to discover what

+South Australians want and need when

+it comes to mental health crises.
+Young

+people in Adelaide spent several months

+gathering insights from their communities

+to understand the mental health support

+they wanted and needed.
+They developed nine

+community roles and sets of conversation

+tools for organisations like schools,

+workplaces and sporting clubs.
+The work

+was led by TACSI and funded by the Fay Fuller

+Foundation.

 Introducing 'Culture Party', an Instagram live event that celebrates South Sudanese Australian talent and conducts live interviews with the artists about mental health.
 It's one of 10 new responses developed by South Sudanese Australians who were coached through a staged process of community based research, analysis and prototyping by TACSI, with support from South Sudanese Australian organisations and cohealth with funding from DHHS Victoria.